Last updated on May 21st, 2022

 Testing the SMOK MICO

 The MICO is smaller and much thinner than a mini mod.
 Because it is square shaped, it has a very different feel compared to other pod vape pens.
 Yes, it’s ultra-portable due to size and weight, but I can’t say that it felt as comfortable in my hand as a larger box style pod mod.
-I prefer the feel of the Lost Vape Orion Go.

 The mouthpiece of the MICO is tapered yet wide which is a very comfortable design.